About the ASUA Elections Commission

 About the Office of the Administrative Vice President

 The Administrative Vice President is the executive in charge of overseeing the Programs and Services that ASUA offers students.
-These programs and Services are FORCE, Pride Alliance, Students for Sustainability, Safe Ride, Freshman Class Council, SHAC, Bear Down Camp, Spring Fling, Family Weekend, UEMS, Volunteer UA.
+These programs and Services are FORCE, Pride Alliance, Students for Sustainability, Safe Ride, Freshman Class Council, SHAC, Bear Down Camp, Spring Fling, UEMS, Volunteer UA.
 The Administrative Vice President holds one on ones every other week with these directors, and is in charge of holding all of the directors accountable throughout the year.
 The AVP hires and oversees these directors throughout their term.
 The Administrative Vice President also oversees the Administrative Chief of Staff who releases a monthly involvement newsletter that students can subscribe to for involvement opportunities.
 The Administrative Vice President sits on various committees and assists the student body president in accomplishing their goals throughout the year.

 About the Office of the ASUA Senate